guaguabujianle/GIGN/README.md

 tqdm==4.63.0

 ## Usage:
 We provide a demo to show how to train, validate and test GIGN.
-All baselines share similar usage.
 First, cd ./GIGN
 ### 1. Model training
 Firstly, download the preprocessed datasets from , and organize them as './data/train', './data/valid', './data/test2013/', './data/test2016/', and  './data/test2019/'.
 Secondly, run train.py using `python train.py`.